 Over the last month, I have shared my journey going through food intolerance testing and the trials and tribulations of switching from an eat-all-the-things diet to a dairy-free, low-sugar food routine.

 At times, it’s a piece of (dairy-free) cake.
 Other times, it’s a royal pain in the behind.

 But I am absolutely grateful that I live in a time when dairy-free options are plentiful — and delicious.

 One of the things that surprised me the most about going dairy-free is learning that cashews are a popular dairy substitute.
 Who knew?

 Apparently the smart folks at Silk knew.
 They just released two new Silk Cashew Milks, in unsweetened and original.

 Having to also cut back on sugar, I love the Unsweetened Silk Cashewmilk option.
 There is no added sugar, and it’s creamy and yummy.
-You can get a coupon to try Silk Cashewmilk for yourself when you sign up for the Silk eNewsletter.

 I decided to try the Unsweetened Silk Cashewmilk in two recipes: Homemade Cashew Cheese and Spinach Tomato Dairy-Free Alfredo.

 Homemade Cashew Cheese is surprisingly super easy to make.
 The hardest part is remembering that the cashews need to soak for at least a couple of hours before you blend all of the ingredients together.
 This helps soften the cashews and make them easier to blend into a rich, smooth, creamy texture.

 The full recipe for homemade cashew cheese is below.